apache/shenyu-website/content/en/projects/shenyu/grpc-proxy/index.md

 ## User Request

 You can request your gRPC service by Http.
-The `ShenYu` gateway needs to have a route prefix that you access to configure `contextPath`.
+The `Apache ShenYu` gateway needs to have a route prefix that you access to configure `contextPath`.